BERST Academy Faculty

 Rebecca Blanchard, Director

-Reham is the Assistant Director of BERST Academy, Program Director of the Internal Medicine Residency, Director of the Healthcare Quality & Hospitalist Track, and Assistant Clinical Professor of Medicine at Tufts University School of Medicine.
+Reham is the Program Director of the Internal Medicine Residency and Assistant Clinical Professor of Medicine at University of Massachusetts Medical School.
 She received her medical degree from A.T.
 Still University Kirksville College of Osteopathic Medicine.
-Reham speaks multiple languages, including Arabic.
+She completed her residency training at Baystate Medical center where she stayed on as an Academic Hospitalist.

-Her dedication to checking for learner understanding serves as a model for the BERST community—encouraging us to think of evaluation not as an endpoint, but as one part of the continual growth process for both learners and educators.
+Her dedication to the learning climate and checking for learner understanding serves as a model for the BERST community—encouraging us to think of evaluation not as an endpoint, but as one part of the continual growth process for both learners and educators.